 Quite simply, it varies.
 How quickly your immune system removes tattoo pigment depends on both genetic and lifestyle factors, so it’s impossible to say precisely how long your body will take to process the ink.
 Tattoos themselves also differ in terms of colour and composition, which adds to the unknown.
 NAAMA can generally remove ink much more quickly than other technology because NAAMA can treat your tattoo super regularly - they go over your ink twice in each session, and you can return for your next session every couple of weeks.

-No. Sometimes your skin can become slightly swollen or red after treatment, but this settles over time.
+No. Sometimes your skin can become slightly swollen or red after treatment, but this settles very quickly.
 NAAMA Consultants are the best in the business - your removal sessions are totally safe.
 Just remember to keep your tattoo out of the sun!

-Side effects are uncommon.
-You may have some redness or swelling around the area, and some people experience temporary changes to their skin’s pigment.
+Side effects are very uncommon.
+You may have some redness or swelling around the area, and some people experience temporary changes to their skin’s pigment, but it's unlikely for the majority of people.

 It’s very unlikely you'll have an allergic reaction to laser tattoo removal.
-This happens only in very rare cases, and can be when there has been a dormant infection in the treatment area.
+This happens only in very rare cases, and can occur when there has been a dormant infection in the treatment area.

 This depends on you and your skin, but generally, yes - you should see an improvement after each treatment.
-This might not be incremental; you may see big improvements after some treatments, and smaller changes after others.
+This might not be a perfectly linear process - you may see big improvements after some treatments, and smaller changes after others.

 It can take slightly longer to remove older ink (even if your ink has faded).
 Ink is a foreign object in the body, so your cells are always trying to remove it!
-(The reason why tattoos are permanent is because the ink particles are so much bigger than your cells trying to remove them, so they don’t have much luck).
-What can happen over time is that the ink can become slightly trapped within the cells trying to remove them.
+(The reason tattoos are permanent is because the ink pigments are so much bigger than your cells trying to remove them, so they don’t have much luck).
+What can happen over time is that the ink can become trapped within the cells trying to remove them.
 It can also drop deeper into the dermis, making it a little trickier to remove.
-That said, every person is different, and NAAMA technology should work on any age of tattoo.
+That said, every person is different, and NAAMA technology works on any age of tattoo.